cse110-sp21-group34/cse110-sp21-group34/README.md

 Check out our [**Feature List**](./specs/features/feature-list.md) to get acquainted with the different features of the product.

-Check out our [**Options List**](./specs/features/options.md) to know of the different options for the different features allowed in our project.

 ## Our Project

 <img src="admin/branding/team-icon.jpeg" width="400" alt="equinox-logo" style="padding-bottom:50px; padding-top:50px;">